openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/state_management/cj-macro-provide-and-consume.md

 @Entry
 @Component
 class EntryView{
-    // The @Provide-decorated variable `count` is provided by the entry component EntryView to its descendant components
+    // The @Provide decorated variable count is provided by the entry component EntryView to its descendant components
     @Provide
     var count: Int64 = 0;